Keynote Speakers

 Waseda University, Japan

-Prof. Qun Jin is a professor in the Department of Human Informatics and Cognitive Sciences, Faculty of Human Sciences, Waseda University, Japan.
+Qun Jin is a professor in the Department of Human Informatics and Cognitive Sciences, Faculty of Human Sciences, Waseda University, Japan.
 He has been extensively engaged in research works in the fields of computer science, information systems, and human informatics, with a focus on understanding and supporting humans through convergent research.
-His recent research interests cover behavior and cognitive informatics, big data, artificial intelligence and machine learning, LLM and generative AI, AI agents, blockchain, metaverse, cyber-physical-social systems, and applications in healthcare and learning support.
+His recent research interests cover behavior and cognitive informatics, health informatics, artificial intelligence and machine learning, LLM and generative AI, AI agents, big data, blockchain, trustworthy platforms for data federation, sharing, and utilization, cyber-physical-social systems, and applications in healthcare and learning support.
+He authored or co-authored several monographs and more than 460 refereed papers published in academic journals and international conference proceedings.
 He is a foreign fellow of the Engineering Academy of Japan (EAJ) and a fellow of the Asia-Pacific Artificial Intelligence Association (AAIA).
+More information can be found at https://researchmap.jp/jinqun/?lang=en.

 Prof. Jianhua Ma,